zaboople/essay/Software/GitForAveragePeople.md

 # Git, For Average People

 Git is controversial, because it doesn't seem like it was designed for average everyday dev teams, but everybody uses it anyhow.
 Many people will say, "The problem is that Git is too hard!"
 This might be partly right, but to be more specific, Git has a lot of things you will probably never need, and understanding *all* of them *is* hard.
 So: Don't.
-This is where one must remember a cardinal rule:
+Remember the cardinal rule:

 >  **Just because you _can_ doesn't mean you _should_.**